AntoninoRando/C-Exercises/myShell/documentation.md

 - `shell command1;; command2` is a wrong typed input because of the two semicolons, but this error can easely be fixed removing one of them;
 - `shell command1command2` can't be fixed as this is considere one single and non-exiting command.

+In the second case:
+- if the commands does not exist, this shell prints an error message;
+- if the commands' arguments do not exist, the exec will print the error message.

 # Miscellaneous
 - If multiple arguments are given, they are treaten like multiple .sh files.
 - New line character in .sh file are treaten like instruction concatenation (;), unless they are inside quotes ("").